Christian-Stieber/Christians-Steam-Framework/Docs/Communication.md

 };
 ```

-Note that by doing this, you'll also register the message code with the C++ type and the protobuf class, which allows the logging to show readable message dumps.
+Note that by doing this, you'll also register the message code with the protobuf class, which allows the logging to show readable message dumps.
+Unregistered messages will just be logged with their message code.

 With this in place, incoming messages of that type will be posted on the messageboard, so you can use it however you want.